JDuchniewicz/website-hugo/content/about.md

 +++

 ## Hi there!
-{{< image src="/about_me.jpg" alt="Picture of me!" position="center" style="border-radius: 8px;" >}}
+{{< image src="/me.jpg" alt="Picture of me!" position="center" style="border-radius: 8px;" >}}

 My name is Jakub Duchniewicz and this is my personal space :) \
 I am currently pursuing MSc in Embedded Systems at KTH Royal Academy, Sweden and University of Turku, Finland as a part of EIT Digital Programme.
 I am currently writing my thesis titled: "FPGA accelerated tcpdump using eBPF" with my current employer [Tietoevry].
+In my free time I am learning German and parenting a cute terrier dog Łajdak.

 I have graduated from Warsaw University of Technology with the highest degree for my thesis: *"FPGA based hardware accelerator for musical synthesis for Linux system"*.